EnriqueFolchBlasco/SaViFer-Student-Android-App/README.md

 > This app does not represent neither contain real information about the center which is based "IES Sant Vicent Ferrer".
 > I't s a project made to learn and improve my programming skills.

-This app has support fortthe languages: ca/es/en/
+This app has support for the languages, ca/es/en.

 <h2>Login Activity</h2>